danielmkarlsson/SuperClean/README.md

 ## Whatsit look like?

 Here are some examples of using the Pattern paradigm within SuperCollider to control SuperClean.
 First there's an example of sequencing samples I made with my Micro Modular.
-Halfway down is an example of using the `fmx` synth which ships with SuperClean.
+Halfway down are a couple of examples using the `fmx` synth which ships with SuperClean.
 Finally at the end there you'll find an example of working with `uio` which is the additive synth.
 That example uses a `Pfunc` to generate not just one pitch but a whole _bunch_ of pitches at the same.
 Now, I know that looks a little different.
 It is bringing another paradigm, functions, into Patterns.
 In SuperCollider there are many ways of doing the same